Companhia Paranaense de Energia – COPEL (ELP) – key numbers that make it a Strong Buy For Now

 Companhia Paranaense de Energia – COPEL (ELP): Who are the competitors?

-The company’s main competitors (and peers) include Petroleo Brasileiro S.A. – Petrobras (PBR) that is trading 90.95% up over the past 12 months.
+The company’s main competitors (and peers) include Petroleo Brasileiro S.A. – Petrobras (PBR) that is trading 82.74% up over the past 12 months and Empresa Distribuidora y Comercializadora Norte SA ADR (EDN) that is 14.72% higher over the same period.
 Short interest in the company’s stock has fallen -0.77% from the last report on Jan 28, 2021 to stand at a total of 67.1 million short shares sold with a short interest ratio of 8.72.